hamiGH/How-to-build-tensorflow-from-source/README.md

         - `$ source ~/.bashrc`

 - Configure and edit /etc/environments
     - It is also recommended for Ubuntu users to append string `/usr/local/cuda/bin` to the system file `/etc/environments` so that nvcc will be included in `$PATH`.
 This will take effect after reboot.
-To do that, you just have to `sudo gedit /etc/environments` and then add `:/usr/local/cuda/bin` (including the ":") at the end of the `PATH="/blah:/blah/blah"` string (inside the quotes).
+To do that, you just have to `sudo nano /etc/environments` and then add `:/usr/local/cuda/bin` (including the ":") at the end of the `PATH="/blah:/blah/blah"` string (inside the quotes).

 #### Test CUDA Toolkit and cuDNN  <a name="test-cuda-cudnn"></a>
 - Check some version numbers